seblucas/www-blog/content/en/tips/clean-iftop-with-putty.md

-/*
+---
-Title: How to have a clean iftop output using putty
+title: "How to have a clean iftop output using putty"
-Description:
-Author: Sébastien Lucas
-Date: 2016/03/14
-Robots: noindex,nofollow
-Language: en
-Tags: windows,debian
-*/
+date: 2016-03-14
+tags: [windows,debian]
+slug: clean-iftop-with-putty
+aliases: [/en/tips/clean-iftop-with-putty]
+---
 # How to have a clean iftop output using putty

 ```